How do you choose colours?

 Virtual yarn balls

 With the help of my shade cards I found out that for example the display of colours of Stylecraft yarns is very good on their website (at least on my devices).
 This has opened up new possibilities for me.
-I downloaded the Special DK color swatches from there and am now combining them in an app which I also use for collages.
+I downloaded the Special DK colour swatches from there and am now combining them in an app which I also use for collages.

 It is great to play around with.
 You can easily try out colour combinations, move the patterns around, add or change colours.
 I love it.